pschool-in/curriculum/content/grammar/new-topics/adjective-2.md

 ```

 ```
-Sita and meera are twins.
-Preethi and swapna live next door.
+Sita and Meera are twins.
+Preethi and Swapna live next door.
 Meera's mom packed some *tasty* snacks and water in a *big* basket.
 The *four* friends walk to the nearby woods for a picnic.
 They spot an *old* tree.
-Sita spreads the *new* mat under the tree and they all have thier snacks.
+Sita spreads the *new* mat under the tree and they all have their snacks.
 Swapna sits on a *small* bench and watches the squirrels running up and down.
 ```